 Figurative language is a way of expressing oneself that does not use a word’s strict or realistic meaning.
-Common in comparisons and exaggerations, it’s usually used to add creative flourish to written or spoken language or explain a complicated idea.
+Common in comparisons and exaggerations, figurative language is usually used to add creative flourish to written or spoken language or explain a complicated idea.

 Have you ever heard someone talk about “butterflies in their stomach” when they’re nervous?
 There aren’t actually butterflies inside of their stomach—that would be cruel!
 They’re just using figurative language to describe the uneasy sensation in their body that feels as if a butterfly were moving around inside them.